The Burden of the Flu

 Warnings and Precautions

-Hypersensitivity: Cases of anaphylaxis, urticaria, angioedema, and erythema multiforme have been reported in postmarketing experience with XOFLUZA.
+Cases of anaphylaxis, urticaria, angioedema, and erythema multiforme have been reported in postmarketing experience with XOFLUZA.
 Appropriate treatment should be instituted if an allergic-like reaction occurs or is suspected.

-Risk of bacterial Infections: There is no evidence of the efficacy of XOFLUZA in any illness caused by pathogens other than influenza viruses.
+Risk of bacterial infections: There is no evidence of the efficacy of XOFLUZA in any illness caused by pathogens other than influenza viruses.
 Serious bacterial infections may begin with influenza-like symptoms or may coexist with, or occur as, a complication of influenza.
 XOFLUZA has not been shown to prevent such complications.
 Prescribers should be alert to potential secondary bacterial infections and treat them as appropriate.

 Adverse Reactions